zmkfirmware/zmk/docs/docs/intro.md

 sidebar_label: Introduction
 ---

-ZMK Firmware is an open source (Apache 2.0) keyboard firmware built on the [Zephyr Project](https://zephyrproject.com/) RTOS.
+ZMK Firmware is an open source (MIT) keyboard firmware built on the [Zephyr Project](https://zephyrproject.com/) RTOS.

 The goal is to provider a powerful, featureful keyboard firmware that is free